jarokaz/mlops-labs/workshops/kfp-caip-sklearn/README.md

 ![Training pipeline](/images/kfp-caip.png).

-1. The source data is in BigQuery
+1. Source data is in BigQuery
-2. BigQuery is used to prepare training, evaluation, and testing data splits,
+2. BigQuery is used to prepare training, evaluation, and testing data splits
-3. AI Platform Training is used to tune hyperparameters and train a scikit-learn model, and
+3. AI Platform Training is used to tune hyperparameters and train a scikit-learn model
-4. The model's performance is validated against a configurable performance threshold
+4. The model's performance is validated against a performance threshold
-4. If the model meets or exceeds the performance requirements it is deployed as an online service using AI Platform Prediction
+4. If the model meets or exceeds the performance the performance threshold it is deployed as an online service using AI Platform Prediction

-The ML model utilized in the labs  is a multi-class classifier that predicts the type of  forest cover from cartographic data.
+The ML model trained by the pipeline  is a multi-class classifier that predicts the type of  forest cover from cartographic data.
 The model is trained on the [Covertype Data Set](/datasets/covertype/README.md) dataset.

 Before proceeding with the lab exercises you need to set up the lab environment and prepare the lab dataset.